open-canada/Apps/docs/index.md

 -->

-These Applications have been built with contributions from various data scientists across the Government of Canada - for public use, using open Canada data, many as an outcome of the [R4GC community](https://open-canada.github.io/UseR/) training and socializing.
+These Applications and codes have been built with contributions from various data scientists across the Government of Canada - for public use, using open Canada data, many as an outcome of the [R4GC community](https://open-canada.github.io/UseR/) training and socializing.

 Automated municipal level COVID-19 tracker:
 URL: <https://open-canada.github.io/Apps/covid> (See also: https://itrack.shinyapps.io/covid/us.Rmd).